huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 </dl>

 {{< hint "warning" >}}
-**Important:** We recommend that you create an index on the columns of the target table which are part of `dst-conditions`.
+**Important:** We recommend that you create an index on the target table columns when those columns are part of `dst-conditions`.
 {{< /hint >}}

 ## Run Replicant